Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Last, FRS radios are cheap…. the cheapest option for radios available.

-I just got back from a trip to New Mexico and the FRS radios I had come in handy while traveling on the road so I could communicate with family members in another car.
+I just got back from a trip to New Mexico, and the FRS radios I had came in handy while traveling on the road so I could communicate with family members in another car.
 In addition, when we found some good hiking trails, the radios provided a great means of communication.

 All this said, FRS has some shortcomings.

 So, what radio should you get if you want FRS technology?
 I utilize Midland X-Talker radios.
-They come in a pair of two, have 121 privacy channels, 36 channels (but really only 22 that are applicable), and a proven name to back their product.
+They come in pairs, have 121 privacy channels, 36 channels (but really only 22 that are applicable), and a proven name to back their product.

 No doubt about it, you need to have a pair of FRS radios like these Midland X-Talkers as they will come in handy for a variety of purposes.
 I keep some in my car at all times, and they are great because I can hand one out and use the other.